 Just because we’re trying to avoid sugar doesn’t mean your little’s basket can’t have any food in it!
 There are plenty of healthy choices you can include that your kids are sure to love.
 The trick is to include some NEW snacks that they’re unfamiliar with- not the same things that they eat every day.
 The novelty will be what interests them just as much as candy would.
 We’re thinking fruit snacks (try a different brand/shape/flavor if this is a common snack in your house), pouches, dried fruit, goldfish crackers, or raisins.
 Sometimes just seeing snacks in individual packaging as opposed to in bulk is enough to delight a small child.
 I know mine love to carry around their little packets of fruit snacks and goldfish crackers!

-Still stuck on how to fill your baby’s basket?
+Looking for even more Easter basket ideas?
 Be sure to check out our Easter Gift Sets!
 These are also perfect if you’re looking for a sweet gift for a friend or family member’s child for Easter.
 What are you going to put in your Easter baskets this year?
 Leave a comment below!

 Author: Alison Johnson